Bear Street Shared Street

-On December 4, 2019, as part of the annual service review for setting the next year's annual budget, Town administration will present to Town Council the cost for reconstruction in the selected contractor's proposal as well as:
+On Tuesday, December 17, 2019, as part of the annual service review for setting the 2020 projects and annual budget, Town administration will present to Town Council the cost for reconstruction in the selected contractor's proposal as well as:

 - a proposal to extend the construction into the Bear Street surface parking lot in 2020,

 - a proposal for enhanced snow and ice control for Bear Street once the renewal work is complete, and